- What is peer pressure?

 - Rapid teenage transformation: Several mental and physical changes occur during the adolescent years.
-There is a natural urge to forge friendships with those belonging to the same age and going through similar changes in life.
-The teen feels that the best way to become friends with someone is by behaving in the same manner as the peers do.
+There is a natural urge to forge friendships with those of the same age and those going through similar changes in life.
+The teen feels that the best way to become friends with someone is by behaving in the same manner as their peers do.

 - A strong urge to fit-in: The need to fit-in could be so great that it can drive the teen to make impaired and risky decisions, which the teen may perceive to be “cool”.

 - Risk taking: Teenagers are most likely to ignore risks in favor of a reward while being under the influence of peer pressure (2).
 A teen is likely to be involved in a crime or consume alcohol when they are in a group of peers (3).
 A teenager is also five times more likely to be involved in a car accident since they are most likely to drink and drive when with peers (4).

 People are the most vulnerable to peer pressure in their teenage years, and the pressure can manifest in various ways.
 Let’s see some examples.

 Examples Of Teen Peer Pressure

 Below, we have listed some of the most common scenarios of peer pressure among teens; some might be good while some are harmful for the teenager: